One Tech Tip: Here's what you need to do before and after your phone is stolen or lost

 Log yourself out of all your accounts that might be accessible on the phone, and then remove it from your list of trusted devices that you use to get multifactor authentication codes — but make sure you can get those codes somewhere else, such as email.

 Google warns that SD memory cards plugged into Android phones might not be remotely erased.
-And after the phone has been wiped, it won’t show up on the Find My Device feature.
+And after the phone has been wiped, it won’t show up with find my device.

 Is there a tech challenge you need help figuring out?
 Write to us at onetechtip@ap.org with your questions.